-Whether you became awestruck by their bright eyes, their silky soft hair, or the tilt of their little round faces when they are thinking, a Shih Tzu puppy seems to cause the "love at first sight" reaction in their human friends.
+Whether you became awestruck by their bright eyes, their silky, soft, multi-colored coat, or the tilt of their little round faces when they are thinking, a Shih Tzu puppy seems to cause the "love at first sight" reaction in their human friends.

 Although it is hard to resist scooping up one of these adorable little pups and taking him home with you, caring for a puppy is more involved than caring for an adult dog.